Join

 How do I become a pilot?
 (Do a lot of Virginia Tech cadets become pilots?)

-Over the past 4 years, VT AFROTC has had a 71% pilot selection rate, meaning 71% of those who applied to become pilots were accepted.
+Over the past 3 years, Det 875 has had a 81% selection rate for rated positions such as Pilot, CSO, ABM, and RPA over the past 3 years for qualified candidates.
 The path to becoming a pilot can be confusing, luckily we have the Air Force Flyers organization that is focused on clarifying and simplifying the entire process.
 For more information on how to become a pilot please click here.

 I don’t want to fly, what other jobs are available to me?

 There are an incredible amount of jobs offered by the United States Air Force and Space Force.
 All are crucial for mission success and require talented officers.
 Jobs range from special forces, military police, weather specialists to aircraft maintenance, logistics, public affairs, personnel, judges, and more.
-For a complete listing of jobs, also known as Air Force Specialty Codes (AFSCs), please click here.
+For a complete listing of jobs in the Air Force, also known as Air Force Specialty Codes (AFSCs), please click here.
+For information on Space Force careers, please see below.

 Does being prior enlisted mean that I can skip some of the program?